Skip to content

 Account Servicing Entities provide and maintain payment accounts.
 In order to make these accounts Interledger-enabled via Rafiki, they need to provide the following endpoints and services:

-Furthermore, each payment account managed by the Account Servicing Entity needs to be issued at least one payment pointer in order to be serviced by Rafiki and send or receive Interledger payments.
+Furthermore, each payment account managed by the Account Servicing Entity needs to be issued at least one wallet address in order to be serviced by Rafiki and send or receive Interledger payments.

 Exchange Rates

-For the quoting to be successful, Rafiki needs to be provided with the current exchange rate by the Account Servicing Entity.
+Every Interledger payment is preceded by a rate probe that estimates the costs for transferring value from A to B over the network (= network fee).
+For the rate probe to be successful, Rafiki needs to be provided with the current exchange rate by the Account Servicing Entity.
 The Account Servicing Entity needs to expose an endpoint that accepts a GET requests and responds as follows.

 Response Body